syd-tan/Mob-Gladiator/README.md

     1. If ```training_model.tar``` is in your ```Mob_Gladiator``` directory, training will resume from the latest saved point
     2. To restart training from the beginning, delete ```training_model.tar```
 5. The agent can be seen training against mobs.
 To stop the program, press ```Ctrl + C```
+6. To run evaluation/graphing of statistics, use `project.ipynb` to graph up to 4400 episodes of checkpoints.
+The notebook assumes that you have continuous checkpoint files spaced 100 episodes apart for graphing.

 # Malmö #